Emilie Lemardeley

 Philosophers who can think differently about the world.
 Shamans who see other realities than what we see.

-My children’s names, Achilles, Caesar and Iris
+My children’s names are Achilles, Caesar and Iris.

 The lack of clarity in a speech.
 Speech is extremely important and using it badly is dangerous.